fuyans/fsetoolsGUI-doc/source/misc/ofr-naming-convention.rst

 OFR Naming Convention
 =====================

-``This is reproduced based on the original official OFR Naming Convention email back in 2018.``
+``Documentation herein is based on the original official OFR Naming Convention email by Simon Lay in 2018.``

 Why do we need a file naming convention?